carljparker/data-512-final/project-data512a.md

 ## Use geocoding to obtain county locations for the Trump rallies ##

+**NB:** To run the geocoding code, you will need a developer key from the Bing Maps service.
+For more information, see the `code` subdirectory of this repository.

+Some tests to verify that we are able to retrieve data from the Bing geocoding service.

+First, retrieve the display the entire JSON block.

 ```python
 geocoder.bing( 'Newport News' + ", " + 'VA', key=os.environ[ 'BING_API_KEY' ] ).json[ 'raw' ]
 ```

+Next, display the subsection of JSON that has the county name, `adminDistrict2`.

 ```python
 geocoder.bing( 'Newport News' + ", " + 'VA', key=os.environ[ 'BING_API_KEY' ] ).json[ 'raw' ][ 'address' ]